Hawadacirka/1st-portfolio/README.md

 You can see the links in my VScode

 ### My process
-It is my portfolio that I made it with my skills.
-The background was just colour but I changed my mind.
-I put the image background that suited the colour.
-I chose green as the main colour because I liked the plants.
-I added the side colours into my portfolio that makes unique with green.
-I tried not to get too much excessive colours.
+I made my portfolio using my skills.
+At first, it had a plain color background, but I changed it to a picture that matched the color.
+I picked green as the main color because I like plants.
+I added some side colors to make it unique with green, keeping it simple without too many colors.

 ### Built with